-Non-lapsing binding death benefit nomination
+Non-lapsing nomination

-A non-lapsing binding death benefit nomination is a request by you to the Trustee to pay your benefit to the beneficiaries you have nominated and in the proportions you have specified.
+A non-lapsing nomination is a request by you to the Trustee to pay your benefit to the beneficiaries you have nominated and in the proportions you have specified.
 If the Trustee consents to the nomination and it is valid at the time of your death, the Trustee is bound to pay your death benefit in accordance with the nomination.
-A non-lapsing binding death benefit nomination will continue to apply until you revoke an existing nomination or make a new nomination.
+A non-lapsing nomination will continue to apply until you revoke an existing nomination or make a new nomination.

-In certain circumstances a non-lapsing binding death benefit nomination will be treated as though there is no nomination.
-Please see below for information on what makes a non-lapsing binding death benefit nomination valid and when your nomination will be treated as though there is no nomination.
+In certain circumstances a non-lapsing nomination will be treated as though there is no nomination.
+Please see below for information on what makes a non-lapsing nomination valid and when your nomination will be treated as though there is no nomination.

-It is important that you review your non-lapsing binding death benefit nomination regularly to ensure that it is still appropriate for you.
+It is important that you review your non-lapsing nomination regularly to ensure that it is still appropriate for you.

-You must be aged 18 or over to make a non-lapsing binding death benefit nomination.
+You must be aged 18 or over to make a non-lapsing nomination.

-For a non-lapsing binding death benefit nomination to be valid:
+For a non-lapsing nomination to be valid:

-- the total allocation must equal 100% and must be a percentage of up to two decimal places - you can only nominate a dependant and/or your estate/legal personal representative - your nomination must be signed and dated in the presence of two witnesses who are over age 18 and who are not nominated beneficiaries (including your legal personal representative), nor the beneficiaries of your estate should you wish to nominate your legal personal representative.
+- the nomination must be valid at the date of your death - the total allocation must equal 100% and must be a percentage of up to two decimal places - you can only nominate a dependant (as defined in the 'Your beneficiaries' section of this booklet) and/or your estate/legal personal representative - your nomination must be signed and dated, in accordance with the relevant form(s).

-When we receive your nomination we will not check if your nominated beneficiaries are your dependants or your legal personal representative.
+We will not check if your nominated beneficiaries are your dependants or your legal personal representative at the time of receiving your nomination, however we do validate this as at a member's date of death.